mcorsano/Exam_Project_DL/DCGan/README.md

 Our DCGan implementation allows for the training on three different datasets, all present in the `torchvision.datasets` pytorch module .
 When one dataset is selected, it is automatically downloaded, if not already present, and put in the correct folder.
 The three datasets are:
 * MNIST dataset: handwritten digits.
-* CelebA dataset: large-scale face attributes dataset with more than 200K celebrity images, each with 40 attribute annotations.
+* CelebA dataset: large-scale face attributes dataset with more than 200K celebrity images.
 * Flower102 dataset: category dataset, consisting of 102 flower categories occuring in the United Kingdom.
 Each class consists of between 40 and 258 images.

 # Results